-Join Alan Demafiles for an in-depth discussion in this video Preparing spreadsheet data, part of Animating Charts and Graphs in CINEMA 4D.
+Join Alan Demafiles for an in-depth discussion in this video Preparing spreadsheet data, part of Cinema 4D: Animating Charts and Graphs.

 - So here in this lesson we're going to start the rebuilding of this line chart that we see here in Excel inside CINEMA.
 So in order to import this into CINEMA there's a couple things that we need to fix here first.
 Number one, all this data here, it's all text.
 We need numerical values for that so luckily all of these values are right here so we'll just move this guy over and copy once one through 12 into here.
 And the last thing that we need to do is format that top part here.

 And this needs to be the same column values that we'll find in our structure manager inside CINEMA 4D so these are X, Y, and Z values and before we export this out all this extra stuff shouldn't be imported over so I'm just going to select all of this, copy, and we'll make a temporary spreadsheet so we'll go here FILE, SAVE AS, and we'll name that line graph data and we'll save it as a .CSV file.

 So I had this previously, I'm just going to replace it and it's going to ask you to save the active sheet, yes, and one more dialogue box saying that the formatting is going to change if you save it out in this format.
 Which is fine, we'll say okay on that.
 So we'll hop back over into CINEMA and inside this data object that I have here just an empty polygon right now we'll go back into structure and import that as keyed data that we just exported.
 The line graph data, and in this example, you'll see that these points are kind of bunched up and everything technically is correct because on the X, this .1 lives at this X, Y, and Z space so knowing that if we wanted to spread these guys out because these are months we can actually multiply all of this stuff by say 100.